flutrakrasniqi/Data-Analysis/README.md

 ```
 ## Summary statistics

 Often one of the first steps when analyzing some new data is to get an idea of the spread or 'distribution' of the different values in each column.
 We might want to know what the lowest and highest values are, what the most common values are, and so on Summarizing multiple values in one number is also known as 'aggregating' the values.
-The aggregate() method of a pandas.DataFrame returns a new shorter data frame containing only aggregated values.
+The `aggregate()` function of a `pandas.DataFrame` returns a new shorter data frame containing only aggregated values.
 The first argument to aggregate() specifies what function or functions to use to aggregate the data.

-If we want to apply multiple aggregation functions, then it is a little clearer to first gather the functions in a list variable, and then pass this list variable into the aggregate() method.
+If we want to apply multiple aggregation functions, then it is a little clearer to first gather the functions in a list variable, and then pass this list variable into the `aggregate()` function.
 ```python
 from statistics import median, mean, stdev summary_stats = [min, median, mean, stdev, max]